 Use Google Calendar with a screen reader

-If you'd like to use built-in shortcuts, turn off the virtual cursor by clicking
+To use built-in Calendar shortcuts, turn off the virtual cursor by pressing Insert + z + z.

 Use the following settings so that Tab key navigation reaches all accessible parts of the calendar:

-- In Safari: Preferences > Advanced > Press Tab to highlight each item in the page.
+- In Safari only: Preferences > Advanced > Press Tab to highlight each item in the page.

 Optimize your settings

-For calendar to work best with a screen reader, you want to set your calendar to Agenda View and make sure keyboard shortcuts are turned on.
+For Calendar to work best with a screen reader, set your calendar to Agenda View and make sure Calendar keyboard shortcuts are turned on.

 - On your computer, open Google Calendar.